ontikus/ontikus.github.io/_posts/2020-11-22-talking-to-strangers.md

 > The paradox of talking to strangers: we need to talk to them.
 But, we are terrible at it and we are not honest with one another about how terrible at it we are.

 ## A short explanation of the Amanda Knox Case

+Amanda Knox's roommate is killed and she becomes the prime suspect in the murder investigation mainly because she reacts to tragedy from what people expect.
+We go back to Levine's experiments mentioned above.
+The experiments aim to see if people can tell liars from honest people.
+The experiments show that we judge people based on their demeanor.
+Well-spoken, confident people with a firm handshake who are friendly are seen as believable.

+We also believe that people are transparent.
+So, if their behavior matches our idea of how a liar should behave, we think they are lying.
+We can identify correctly only if an honest person acts as an honest person, or a liar looks like a liar.
+But, we fail miserably when there's a *mismatch*.
+That is, if a liar acts like an honest person, or an honest person looks like a liar.
+In Knox case, she was very angry instead of sad when she found out that her roommate had been killed.
+Therefore, people saw her as coldhearted and assumed that she was somehow involved in the murder.

+According to Levine's experiments, the failure to identify *mismatched* people is common in law enforcement agents, police, judges.
+This shows that even professional *lie detectors* fail to identify liars correctly.

+> But you are trying to find the answer in my eyes ...
+You are looking at me ..
+Why?
+These are my eyes.
+They are not objective evidence. *Amanda Knox*

+## The fraternity party